 Syrian Civil War Map

-The best way to see this map is online at syriancivilwarmap.com.
-This is a live, interactive map of the Syrian Civil War and Iraqi War “dedicated to delivering the latest news as well as the most accurate and unbiased information about the Syrian and Iraqi conflict.
+A live, interactive map showing the fighting factions in Syria is available online.
+The site is “dedicated to delivering the latest news as well as the most accurate and unbiased information about the Syrian and Iraqi conflict.
 Unlike other websites we do not use online and public sources.
 We are in contact with many people living in Syria and Iraq.
 These people provide information about the current circumstances in the conflict areas.”